scjrobertson/multisensor-lmb-filters/README.md

 ## Single-sensor LMB and LMBM filters

-The script **runFilters.m** runs the single-sensor LMB and LMBM filters and plots their results and Euclidean and Hellinger optimal subpattern assignment (OSPA) errors.
+The script **runFilters.m** runs the single-sensor LMB and LMBM filters and plots their results and Euclidean and Hellinger optimal subpattern assignment (OSPA) metrics.
 The LMB filter can be run using the following three data association algorithms:

    1. Loopy belief propagation (LBP).
 This is Williams et al.'s LBP algorithm that approximates each object's posterior existence probability and marginal association probabilities.
 We recommend this data association algorithm, as it is computationally inexpensive and it is more accurate than the other two data association algorithms.